alps-asd/alps-asd.github.io/manuals/1.0/en/pormpt.md

     // Copy verification tip
     document.getElementById('copyTipBtn').addEventListener('click', function() {
-      const tipText = "Please verify all links and references in this ALPS profile and fix any inconsistencies.";
+      const tipText = "Please review this ALPS profile to verify that there are no isolated states (unreachable or exit-less states) and that all state transitions are properly connected.
+Also check if all semantic descriptors are consistently tagged and grouped.";
       copyToClipboard(tipText, this);
     });